Speakers

 University of Huddersfield, UK

-Speech TItle: Establishing Extrapolation Credibility for Long-Term Creep: A Physically Traceable TTS Framework for Deformation and Damage Modelling in Creep Resistant Steels
+Speech Title: Establishing Extrapolation Credibility for Long-Term Creep: A Physically Traceable TTS Framework for Deformation and Damage Modelling in Creep Resistant Steels

 Abstract: Credible extrapolation into low-stress regimes remains a fundamental challenge in long-term life prediction of creep-resistant steels.
 Classical Dyson-type models, though mechanistically motivated, lack explicit calibration of damage kinetics across the time–temperature–stress (TTS) domain, resulting in unreliable predictions under service-relevant conditions.